List of re-education through labor camps in China

 Re-education through labor (RTL; in Chinese, laodong jiaoyang 劳动教养, abbreviated láojiào 劳教) is a system of administrative detentions in the People's Republic of China.
-The estimated number of detainees in re-education through labor camps is anywhere from 300,000 (China Labor Bulletin, 2007) to 2 million (Laogai Research Foundation, 2006).
-There are at least 310 camps in China (China Daily, 2007).
+The estimated number of detainees in re-education through labor camps is anywhere from 300,000 to 2 million.
+According to Amnesty international in 2021 up to 2 million, Baptist press estimates more than 3 million are subject to re-education through labor.
+There are at least 310 camps in China.